Syncurity/irflow-sdk-python/examples/README.md

  If the user already has an API Key, that is the value that must be placed in the api.conf configuration file on the computer that will run the irflow_client library.
- If the user does nto have an API Key, click generate to creat an API Key.
+ If the user does nto have an API Key, click generate to create an API Key.

  6. If the user is not a member of a group with API Read an Write (depending on the API operations you intend to use), then add the appropriate group (i.e. one with API Read/Write to the object you will be accessing).

  #### Whitelist the IP Address.
- IR Flow only allows API cals to be made from specific IP addresses.
+ IR Flow only allows API calls to be made from specific IP addresses.
 These IP Addresses are white listed inside the IR Flow Admin Panel.  do the following to white list your IP address.

  1. Determine the client machines IP address.
 If you are unable to determine your client